All of us are pieces of our past; the people and experiences

 My Grandpa was gardening at ninety-five.

-Wooden shoes were stuffed with candy and toys.
+Wooden shoes stuffed with candy and toys.

 Laughter filled the house, his belly would shake and sway.